tfordjr/btc-vanity-address/readme.txt

 our vanity address, so I think it's fair to say that on average it would take a number of tries roughly corresponding to this series or greater for each character of a given target vanity address.

+If we were using ECC to generate a BTC vanity address, we'd be dealing with Base58 which has 58 so we'd have 58 different options for each number instead of 16, so while we would gain many more words we could express(caps and lowercase) in Base58, it would be significantly more computationally challenging to generate actual vanity BTC addresse